A list of companies, orgs, resources

-We haven’t included our favourite individual artists or venues here, because the list wouldn be endless!
-But if you follow us on social media, listen to our podcast or read our blog, you’ll soon have all our faves on your radar.
+We haven’t included our favourite individual artists or venues here, because the list would be endless!
+But if you follow us on social media, listen to our podcast or read our blog, you’ll soon have all our fave people and places on your radar.

 We’ve loosely categorised everything for navigation, but there is some crossover between areas (eg. producing companies who also do great advocacy/community work and vice versa; theatre companies who also make films, etc).

-Organisations, groups, companies, and networks dedicated to making theatre & performing arts more equal, representative, fairer and accessible through campaigning, lobbying, teaching, mentoring, researching, facilitating, creating opportunities, making space, and building community.
+Organisations, collectives, companies, and networks dedicated to making theatre & performing arts more equal, representative, fairer and accessible through campaigning, lobbying, teaching, mentoring, researching, facilitating, creating opportunities, making space, and building community.

 Campaign for better representation across the live and recorded arts.

 A monthly reading group that discusses topics of relevance to socialist theatre workers.

 Help young people get a fair start in the arts and humanities.

 Advocacy organisation founded by British East and South East Asians working in the Theatre and Screen industry.